Estonia

 Heading to Tallinn in July 2025?
 Don’t miss the Estonian Song and Dance Celebration — one of the most moving and spectacular cultural events in Europe.
 It takes place only once every five years, and this time it's happening from 3–6 July.

-Jaanipäev in Estonia: A Guide to the Summer Solstice Festivities
+Jaanipäev in Estonia: How to Celebrate the Summer Solstice Like a Local

 Discover Cafe Day in Estonia: Is It Worth Your Visit?